fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 ``bind`` adds a binding for the specified key sequence to the specified command.

 SEQUENCE is the character sequence to bind to.
 These should be written as <a href="index.html#escapes">fish escape sequences</a>.
 For example, because pressing the Alt key and another character sends that character prefixed with an escape character, Alt-based key bindings can be written using the ``\e`` escape.
-For example, @key{Alt,w} can be written as ``\ew``.
-The control character can be written in much the same way using the ``\c`` escape, for example @key{Control,X} (^X) can be written as ``\cx``.
+For example, :kbd:`Alt+w` can be written as ``\ew``.
+The control character can be written in much the same way using the ``\c`` escape, for example :kbd:`Control+X` (^X) can be written as ``\cx``.
 Note that Alt-based key bindings are case sensitive and Control-based key bindings are not.
 This is a constraint of text-based terminals, not ``fish``.

 The default key binding can be set by specifying a ``SEQUENCE`` of the empty string (that is, ``''`` ).
 It will be used whenever no other binding matches.
 For most key bindings, it makes sense to use the ``self-insert`` function (i.e. ``````bind '' self-insert``````) as the default keybinding.
 This will insert any keystrokes not specifically bound to into the editor.
 Non- printable characters are ignored by the editor, so this will not result in control sequences being printable.